equinor/python-intermediate/README.md

 </dl>

-It should be mentioned that in the past, it was considered normal program flow in Python to use exceptions.
+In the past, it was considered normal program flow in Python to use exceptions.
 The opinions on this matter is today under debate with many programmers arguing it to be an _anti-pattern_.
 You will often come across the advise "never use exceptions for program flow".
 An experienced developer can decide for themselves; In this course we recommend using exceptions for exceptional situations.